 Feeling all alone?
 Have a lone electron you can loan?
 In a radical polymerization ride, the oxidant APS helps put the poly in polyacrylamide!
 When we run an SDS-PAGE gel to separate proteins by size, we use a reducing agent to break up (reversible) cross-links within the protein.
-But when we actually make the gel to use, we use an oxidizing agent initiate a chain reaction that forms (stronger) cross-links in the gel.
+But when we actually make the gel to use, we use an oxidizing agent initiate a chain reaction that forms (stronger) cross-links in the gel (as well as making the gel’s long polyacrylamide chains).
 And, it’s pretty *radical*!
 I hope you’re *free* for a chat!

-⚠️ POLYMERS are *different* from GELS 👉 Polymers can be *components* of gels, but NOT all polymers form gels 👉 it’s only when individual dissolved strands come together & interact to form a mesh that you get a gel 👍 When we make agarose gels to look at DNA fragments, we are NOT doing any polymerizing, just gel-ifying.
+⚠️ Polymers are *different* from gels.
+Polymers can be *components* of gels, but NOT all polymers form gels.
+It’s only when individual dissolved strands come together & interact to form a mesh that you get a gel.
+When we make agarose gels to look at DNA fragments, we are NOT doing any polymerizing, just gel-ifying.
 We start from the polymers.
-More here: http://bit.ly/2Rztc4L
+More here: https://bit.ly/agarosegelcompare

 But when we make polyacrylamide gels we ARE doing polymerizing – we start from the monomers.
 Lots of labs buy pre-made gels, but we go through SOOOOO many of them that it’s much cheaper and more practical to make our own.